bliszewski/sfmt/README.md

 ant deploy-in-env [-Dpatch=<patch_name>] -Denv=<environment_name> -Drequest=<request_id>
 ```

-Additionally, this work item build script can be modified to for special behavior specific to work item.
+This `build.xml` can also be modified to create special tasks specific to the work item.

 ## TODO
 - [x] runnable targets to create required migration resources.